LPBeaulieu/Braille-Sudoku-Brailloku/README.md

 python3 brailloku.py
 ```

-Brailloku by default generates sudoku puzzles with a number of empty cells between 26 and 46, inclusively.
+<b>Brailloku</b> by default generates sudoku puzzles with a number of empty cells between 26 and 46, inclusively.
 You can also manually select the number of empty braille cells to include in the puzzle (up to a maximum of 46, inclusively) by typing "e" for empty cells, followed by the desired number.
 For example, if you would like to have 35 empty cells in your sudoku puzzle, you would enter the following in command line:
 ```
 python3 brailloku.py e35
 ```

-Furthermore, you can have Brailloku generate multiple braille sudoku PEF files (each containing one sudoku and numbered for easy reference) by typing "n" for number of puzzles, followed by the desired number.
+Furthermore, you can have <b>Brailloku</b> generate multiple braille sudoku PEF files (each containing one sudoku and its solution on the following page) which are numbered for easy reference, by typing "n" for number of puzzles, followed by the desired number.
 Please note that in some cases, a puzzle can take more than 5 seconds to generate, as there is a lot of computation being done to ensure that the puzzle will be solvable without resorting to pencil marks or complex tactics.
 For example, if you would like to generate 50 sudoku puzzles, you would enter the following in command line:
 ```
 python3 brailloku.py n50
 ```